163rd Fighter Squadron: Air Combat Command

+163rd Expeditionary Fighter Squadron F-16 at Balad AB, Iraq, 2006 (Note: Aircraft is General Dynamics F-16C block 25 Fighting Falcon, serial 84-1310.)

 In February 1993, the 122nd FW successfully completed its first overseas deployment with the F-16C aircraft.
 The exercise, "Coronet Avenger," took place in Egypt, and served as a training exercise, testing the capability of the unit to deploy and operate at an overseas location.

 Fiscal Year 1994 saw the 122nd FW participate in various humanitarian relief efforts throughout the world.
 Members of the base Hospital participated in Operation Sea Signal, which is the Air National Guard's effort to support the refugees at Guantanamo Bay, Cuba.

 In mid-1996, the Air Force, in response to budget cuts, and changing world situations, began experimenting with Air Expeditionary organizations.
-The Air Expeditionary Force (AEF) concept was developed that would mix Active-Duty, Reserve and Air National Guard elements into a combined force.
-Instead of entire permanent units deploying as "Provisional" as in the 1991 Gulf War, Expeditionary units are composed of "aviation packages" from several wings, including active-duty Air Force, the Air Force Reserve Command and the Air National Guard, would be married together to carry out the assigned deployment rotation.
+The Air Expeditionary Force concept was developed that would mix Active-Duty, Reserve and Air National Guard elements into a combined force.
+Instead of entire permanent units deploying as provisional as in the 1991 Gulf War, Expeditionary units are composed of "aviation packages" from several wings, including active-duty Air Force, the Air Force Reserve Command and the Air National Guard, would be married together to carry out the assigned deployment rotation.

 During fiscal year 1996, the 122nd FW was involved in a critical series of rigorous exercises designed to determine our operational readiness in mobility and war fighting capabilities.
 The 122nd FW met every challenge and completed the Operational Readiness Inspection in September 1996 with outstanding results.

-F-16s assigned to the 122nd FW and the 127th FW are captured in formation after a routine refuelling from a KC-135R Stratotanker in 2009.
+F-16s assigned to the 122nd FW and the 127th FW after refuelling from a KC-135R Stratotanker in 2009.

 In 1997 the name of the squadron was changed from Marksmen to Blacksnakes.